DanielTakeshi/gym-cloth/README.md

    code in files that end with `.pyx`, those have to be re-compiled each time we run the code.
 Thus, they automatically require another `python setup.py` call anyway, so it seems like the distinction between install mode and develop mode doesn't matter here.
-For example, if running a fictitious `demo.py` script, I usually do this each time I run code:
+For example, if running a script, I usually do this each time I run code:

    ```
    python setup.py install ; python examples/<script_name>.py
    ```

-   So far this setup is working fine for us that we haven't really seen a need to change things around.
+   So far this setup is working fine for us.

 For quick testing, try running the policies using the provided `examples/analytic.py` script.
 This is the main script that we use to generate